 Do I illustrate?

-A resounding NO. I sketch ideas now and again, but my craft is word-smithing.
-I would like to trust my words to another illustrator.
+A resounding NO. I sketch ideas now and again, but I’m a word-smith.
+I would like to trust those words to another illustrator.

 What’s your favorite educational stuff to work on?

-Oh boy.
-I like it all (except maybe strict correlations and management-type stuff).
+Oh, boy.
 Mostly, I like to write content.
 I love working with primary sources.
 I thrive on telling stories, doing cross-curricular work, and crafting integrative and analytical activities and assessment.
 My favorite subject areas are world and U.S. history, geography, and civics.
 I also enjoy economics, social sciences, and Earth and physical sciences.
-I tend to write most naturally for higher grade levels (10-12), but I have a great deal of experience and like working on texts for grades 3-9.
+I tend to write most naturally for grades 6 and above, but I have a great deal of experience and like working on texts for younger ages.
 I have a soft spot for cultural material that explores world religions and mythologies, folklore, and the like.
 In the past few years, I have devoted a great deal of time to authoring online textbooks and curricular tools.
 I enjoy the flexibility and media options that online publishing offers, but I would love to get my hands on some basal print texts again, too.